CSC207-UofT/course-project-internet-explorers/README.md

 Simply run the Gradle task `:run` to launch the game.
 Dependencies are automatically installed as necessary.

-In the map screen, `wasd` and arrow keys move the camera, while `o` and `l` allow zooming in and out, respectively.
+In the map screen, the arrow keys move the camera, while `o` and `l` allow zooming in and out, respectively.